Logiqx/gps-details/docs/articles/9-garmin/README.md

-#### Forerunner 955
+### Forerunner 955

 ![46824-M-FR955-family](img/46824-M-FR955-family.jpg)

-The Forerunner 955 supersedes the 945 which used a much less capable Sony GNSS chipset.
+The Forerunner 955 supersedes the 945, which used a much less capable Sony GNSS chipset.

-It has slightly better battery life than the 255, provides more sports / activities, and has music features as standard.
+The 955 has slightly better battery life than the 255, includes more sports / activities, and has music storage as standard.
 There is also a solar option.

 The Forerunner 955 can be compared against the Forerunner 255 using this [link](https://www.garmin.com/en-GB/compare/?compareProduct=780139&compareProduct=777655).

 **Price**

-- £439.99 RRP, currently £300 on Google
+- £439.99 RRP, widely available for £300-ish

 **Size**

 - 46.5 x 46.5 x 14.4 mm
-- 33 mm (1.3″) MIP display, 260 x 260 pixels
+- 33 mm (1.3″) display, 260 x 260 pixels

 **Battery**

-- Smartwatch mode: Up to 15 days/20 days with solar
+- Smartwatch mode: Up to 15 days / 20 days with solar
+- All systems GNSS mode: TBC
-- All Systems GNSS mode plus Multi-Band: Up to 20 hours / 22 hours with solar
+- All systems GNSS mode + multi-band: Up to 20 hours / 22 hours with solar

 **Links**